bon4to/go-odbc-middleware/README.md

 }
 ```

-## ⚠️ Security Warning

-This API executes raw SQL.
+> ⚠️ This API executes raw SQL.
 This is dangerous if exposed to untrusted users.
-🛠️ Upcoming Improvements

-### 🛠️ Upcoming Improvements
+### Upcoming

-- Token-based authentication (e.g. HMAC or JWT)
+- Token-based auth (e.g. HMAC or JWT)
 - Configurable query whitelisting
 - Logging control and access auditing
 - Rate limiting to prevent abuse

-> 💡 Feel free to contribute or open issues for feature requests.
+Feel free to contribute or open issues for feature requests.

-## 🧠 Author
+##

-Maintained by @lucas-bonato.
+This app is maintained by [@lucas-bonato](https://www.github.com/lucas-bonato).